 Although educating users on MFA risks is critical, technology can help as well.
 By providing additional context within the MFA notification, users can make an informed decision whether to approve.
 For example, some MFA solutions display the timestamp, application, and/or location within the notification.
 Others display a unique login code on the web login page that must be matched to the same code in the notification.
 Or, consider using OTP passcodes instead of push, which tend to be more resilient in the face of these attacks.
 Whichever solution you chose, these techniques will reduce the possibility of end users accidentally approving requests they did not initiate.

-Solutions shouldn’t be one-size-fits-all: context can also be employed to mitigate MFA Fatigue attacks by limiting the would-be attacker’s ability to spam unsuspecting users.
+Solutions shouldn’t be one-size-fits-all: context can also be employed to mitigate MFA fatigue attacks by limiting the would-be attacker’s ability to spam unsuspecting users.
 Adaptive access and risk-based authentication can limit login requests to specific trusted locations or known devices, behavioral analytics can help detect abnormal login activity, and rate limiting can throttle consecutive unsuccessful login attempts.

 Finally, organizations must recognize that prevention is only half of the solution.
 Identity systems must also aid in the detection and remediation of attacks in progress.
 Consecutive login failures or excessive login attempts are two examples of potential indicators of suspicious activity.
 This information can be fed into security information and event management (SIEM) solutions for further investigation by Security Operations staff or used to trigger an account review in an identity governance and administration (IGA) platform.

-Lower the risks
+Lower the risks of MFA fatigue

 By educating users and implementing more robust controls around their MFA processes, organizations can lower the risk of MFA fatigue.
 It’s also important to make sure the company you’re working with has protections on their systems.
 RSA has a white paper that provides an overview of our security policies with information about our security measures, including our practices, operations, and controls around ID Plus.
 And for real-time information about our system performance and security advisories, you can visit our security page.